xquyvu/ez-expense/deployment/USER_GUIDE.md

 #### API Errors

-- Make sure your `.env` file has valid API keys
+- Make sure your `.env` file has valid configuration
-- Check your internet connection
+- Check your internet connection (if using AI features)
-- Verify your Azure AI Vision and OpenAI credits/quotas
+- Verify your Azure OpenAI credits/quotas (if using AI features)
+- The app can work without API keys for basic functionality

 ### Getting Help